z4f1r0v/zafirov.me/content/post/sparknulls.md

 +++
 Today we are discussing User Defined Functions (UDF) in Spark.

 Sometimes the simplest things are hardest to work out.
-Let's say I have a `Dataframe` created from a parquet file which can have nullable columns that are of a certain type - in this example that is `Int`.
+Let's say I have a `DataFrame` created from a parquet file which can have nullable columns that are of a certain type - in this example that is `Int`.
+The reason I chose `Int` particularly is that it is not a _trivial_ case i.e. it doesn't accept `null`s as values.
+The problem that arises is that the `DataFrame` can have `IntegerType` specified for the schema and still contain `null`s.
 Since I don't know what I'm getting (`Int` or `null`), I need to     be able to specify that somehow or else I will get a runtime exception for wrong input type.
+Tackling this is the goal of this post.
+On a side note - `String` is _trivial_ since it works with nulls - no need for magic there.

 The first solution to the problem is super ugly.
 I don't like it but it works.
 I know that the following could be done with an implicit but I don't like them since they are hard to trace in a bigger code base.